Jahia/jelastic-packages/README.md

 #### jahia/install.yml

 The base JPS, called by Jahia Cloud to create an environment.
-It contains *only* nodes and events definition since actions are all defined in mixins JPS.

 Takes as parameters: